thebusfactor/p11/M1_Requirements/Kristen_Report_Contribution.md

 ###Product Requirements

-3. Dependency Requirements
-     - Must be maintainable, code can be easily changed in future for other users as this is an open source project??
-     - Classes can't depend too much on each other so they can be easily separated and possibly independantly tested.
-     - Programme and information regarding red light running must be readily available to users.
-     - Must be reliable.
-This will give us accurate data about running red lights and make sure that the event isn't missed.
-     - Must be easy to change video input, programmw can be used across multiple intersections.
 4. Security Requirements
      - Data gathered from busses running red lights should only be released to the appropriate users.
      - When sending out emails to bus company after running red light (which will be an extra feature), need to make sure that the correct